 photo by Sally Sum

-Allie Rowbottom's critically acclaimed debut memoir, Jell-O Girls (Little Brown and Company) was a 2018 NYT Editor’s Choice Selection, Amazon Best Book of the Month, Indie Next Pick, and Real Simple Best Book of the year.
-Her debut novel, Aesthetica, is forthcoming from Soho Press in November of 2022.
+Allie Rowbottom is the author of AESTHETICA, published November 2022 by Soho Press and named a best book of 2022 by Glamour Magazine, NPR and Vanity Fair.
+Allie’s first book, the critically acclaimed memoir, Jell-O Girls (Little Brown and Company) was a 2018 NYT Editor’s Choice Selection, Amazon Best Book of the Month, Indie Next Pick, and Real Simple Best Book of the year.

 P U B L I C A T I O N S

-Aesthetica: A Novel, forthcoming from Soho Press, Fall 2022
+Aesthetica: A Novel, published by Soho Press, Fall 2022

 He Dreams About the Bunny Ranch, Alta Journal, January 2022